Contextual Bandits with Cross-learning: Model and Preliminaries

-There is a simple way to construct a low-regret algorithm $\cal A'$ for the contextual bandits problem from a low-regret algorithm $\cal A$ for the classic bandits problem: simply maintain a separate instance of $\cal A$ for every different context $c$.
+We conclude by noting that there is a simple way to construct an algorithm $\cal A'$ with sublinear regret of $o(T)$ for the contextual bandits problem from a sublinear-regret algorithm $\cal A$ for the classic bandits problem: simply maintain a separate instance of $\cal A$ for every different context $c$.
 In the contextual bandits literature, this is sometimes referred to as the $S$-EXP3 algorithm when $\cal A$ is EXP3 \citep{Bubeck12}.
-This algorithm is $\tilde{O}(\sqrt{CKT})$-low-regret.
-We define the $S$-UCB1 algorithm similarly, which is also $\tilde{O}(\sqrt{CKT})$-low-regret when rewards are generated stochastically.
+The $S$-EXP3 algorithm has regret of order $\tilde{O}(\sqrt{CKT})$.
+We define the $S$-UCB1 algorithm similarly, which also obtains $\tilde{O}(\sqrt{CKT})$ regret when rewards are generated stochastically. { Our goal in this work is to develop algorithms with better dependence on the number of contexts by exploiting the possibility of cross learning between them.
+See the formal definition of cross learning between contexts in the next section.}

-We consider a variant of the contextual bandits problem we call \textit{contextual bandits with cross-learning}.
-In this variant, whenever the learner pulls arm $i$ in round $t$ while having context $c$ and receives reward $r_{i,t}(c)$, they also learn the value of $r_{i,t}(c')$ for all other contexts $c'$.
-We define the notions of regret and low-regret similarly for this problem.